 We understand having a periodontal procedure can make some patients nervous.
 We want all of our patients to be comfortable so we do offer three different types of sedation.

-Nitrous oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose to help you relax.
+Laughing gas is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose to help you relax.
 It is sometimes called “laughing gas,” and is not intended to put you to sleep.
 You will be able to hear and respond to any requests or directions the dentist may have.
-Your dentist will ask you to breathe normally through your nose, and within a few short minutes you should start to feel the effects of the nitrous oxide.
+Your dentist will ask you to breathe normally through your nose, and within a few short minutes you should start to feel the effects of the laughing gas.
 You may feel light-headed or a tingling in your arms and legs.
 Some people say their arms and legs feel heavy.
 Ultimately, you should feel calm and comfortable.
-The effects of nitrous oxide wear off soon after the mask is removed.
+The effects of laughing gas wear off soon after the mask is removed.
 There are no diet restrictions before and no need for a driver after.

 What is IV Conscious Sedation?

 IV conscious sedation, also known as “twilight sleep,” is a type of anesthesia that is administered intravenously, through your vein.
 During the procedure, a small tube or catheter is inserted into the vein and our periodontists are able to control the amount of sedative needed to produce and maintain a relaxed state.

 Amazingly, with IV conscious sedation, patients are able to respond to verbal commands and can breath without a ventilator.
 The level of anxiety drops down substantially, and most patients do not even remember their procedure.

 The IV method of sedation is the most profound level of sedation we provide.